1991 (Drop Nineteens album)

-1991, originally titled Mayfield, is the fourth studio album by American shoegaze band Drop Nineteens.
+1991 (Note: Stylized as Nineteen Ninety One on physical releases.) is the fourth studio album by American shoegaze band Drop Nineteens.
 It was released on February 7, 2025, by Wharf Cat Records.

 Background

 The album was originally planned for release in 1991 as the band's debut album.
 It was later cancelled in favor of the 1992 album, Delaware, due the band's lead singer, Greg Ackell, deciding against rerecording it which he described as lacking studio "fidelity".
 Consisting of nine songs, the album is known as a lost tape and composed of tracks from the band's first two demo sessions that were sent to record labels when the band was unsigned.
 It was released on February 7, 2025, and its lead single "Daymom" was released on October 15, 2024.

 Reception

 1991 was met with "generally favorable" reviews from critics.
 At Metacritic, which assigns a weighted average rating out of 100 to reviews from mainstream publications, this release received an average score of 80, based on 4 reviews.

 AllMusic gave 1991 a four-star rating, stating, "On 1991, they're rescued from limbo in a time capsule that captures the feel of the era as well as Drop Nineteens' early days."
 Pitchfork rated the album 7.6 out of 10 in a joint review of 1991 and the 2024 reissue of Delaware.